 On June 11, 2020, the Sponsor agreed to loan the Company up to \$300,000 to be used for the payment of costs related to the Initial Public Offering pursuant to a promissory note (the "Note").
 The Note was non-interest bearing, unsecured and due on the date the Company consummates the Initial Public Offering or the date on which the Company determines not to conduct the Initial Public Offering.
-The Company borrowed \$300,000 under the Note, and fully repaid the Note in full on August 7, 2020.
+The Company borrowed \$300,000 under the Note and repaid the Note in full on August 7, 2020.
+Subsequent to the repayment, the facility was no longer available to the Company.

 In addition, in order to finance transaction costs in connection with a Business Combination, the Initial Shareholders may, but are not obligated to, loan the Company funds, from time to time or at any time, in whatever amount they deem reasonable in their sole discretion (the "Working Capital Loans").
 Each loan would be evidenced by a promissory note.
 The notes would either be paid upon consummation of the initial Business Combination, without interest, or, at the lender's discretion, up to \$500,000 of such loans may be converted upon consummation of the Business Combination into additional private warrants at a price of \$1.00 per warrant.
 If the Company does not complete a Business Combination within the Combination Period, the Working Capital Loans will be repaid only from amounts remaining outside the Trust Account, if any.
 The warrants would be identical to the Private Placement Warrants.
-As of December 31, 2020, the Company had no borrowings under the Working Capital Loans.
+As of December 31, 2021 and 2020, the Company had no outstanding Working Capital Loans.

-Administrative Support Agreement
+Administrative Services Agreement

-Commencing on the date of the Company's prospectus, the Company agreed to pay an affiliate of the Sponsor a total of \$10,000 per month for office space and certain office and secretarial services.
+Commencing on the date of the Company's prospectus, the Company agreed to pay the Sponsor a total of \$10,000 per month for office space and certain office and secretarial services.
 Upon completion of the initial Business Combination or the Company's liquidation, the Company will cease paying these monthly fees.
-During the period from May 25, 2020 (inception) through December 31, 2020, the Company incurred \$50,000 in expenses for these services.
-As of December 31, 2020, \$40,000 is due to the Sponsor and in accrued expenses on the accompanying balance sheet.
+For the year ended December 31, 2021 and the period from May 25, 2020 (inception) through December 31, 2020, the Company incurred \$120,000 and \$50,000 in expenses for these services, respectively.
+As of December 31, 2021 and 2020, \$120,000 and \$50,000 were due to the Sponsor and are included in accrued expenses - related party on the accompanying balance sheets, respectively.